jbilcke/chatbotify/README.md

 ## Wishlist

-- compute similarity word per word, to better resist to for missing words
 - oh! that would be nice to reproduce the voice of the living / deceased with this: https://github.com/andabi/deep-voice-conversion
 - we should be able to split the conversation into small parts
 - maybe the bot should speak alone after some silence?